 Some people resort to alcohol or other drugs to deal with these issues.
 Others pay a shrink a small fortune.
 Yet others just mope around, moaning all the time, a bit like a human version of Marvin the robot in Hitchhikers Guide to the Galaxy.

-But actually you don’t need much to change your mood.
+The weird thing is that actually you don’t need much to change your mood.